 Here are my top tips:

-- Place your aquarium on a firm stand, capable of supporting its entire weight.
-You should ensure that you don’t see a day where the stand needs to be replaced.
+• Place your aquarium on a firm stand, capable of supporting its entire weight.
+You should ensure that you don’t see a day when the stand needs to be replaced.
 The less you move the tank around, the better for you.

-You should also place the tank on a flat and strong surface.
-It is an added advantage to have the tank in an area with low traffic.
-Tanks will age much faster when they are consistently bumped or accidentally hit!
+It would be best if you also placed the tank on a flat and strong surface.
+Having the tank in an area with low traffic is an added advantage.
+Tanks will age much faster when they are consistently bumped or hit!

 As the tank ages, you may have some leaks around the tank.
 Don’t panic!
 It is not the end of your tank.
 Empty your tank and re-seal it with silicone.

-When you’re done, you can smile, knowing you have added some years in the tank’s lifespan.
+You can smile when you’re done, knowing you have added some years to the tank’s lifespan.

-- It would be best if you never scrubbed or touched the sealant.
+• It would be best if you never scrubbed or touched the sealant.
 Unfortunately, most of us are guilty of going crazy when dealing with algae on the tank surface.
-It is time you go easy on the scrapers, or you risk peeling off the sealant.
+It is time you go easy on the scrapers or risk peeling off the sealant.

 Glass vs. Acrylic

-What makes a better aquarium between glass and acrylic has been a debate for ages.
+What makes a better aquarium between glass and acrylic has been debated for ages.
 Ultimately, it boils down to an individual’s preference.
 What you need or want from your fish tank should guide choosing between glass and acrylic tanks.

 For instance, those who need a fish tank that will last for many years into the future are better off with glass aquariums.
 Acrylic fish tanks are suited for fishkeepers that want designer and lightweight tanks.